ecanoc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a  research scientist at the  Agency for Science, Technology and Research A*STAR in Singapore with a joint appointment with the Semantic Music Technologies group at Fraunhofer IDMT in Germany.
+ I am a senior scientist at AudioSourceRe in Ireland, where I develop music source separation technologies.
 My PhD work started off from my interest to apply MIR technologies in music education.
 Since then, I have worked in sound source separation, music information retrieval, computational musicology, audio processing, among other research topics.
 Since 2012, I am the CSO and co-founder of Songquito, a small company that builds music education apps such as [Song2See] (https://www.song2see.com).
+I previously worked at A*STAR in Singapore, and at  Fraunhofer  IDMT in Germany.
 I have worked in a number of applied research projects with industry partners, as well as in European, German, and Asian research projects.